Skip to content

 What is a synthetic pearl?

-Simple, synthetic pearls are not pearls , they are objects created in a factory that try to imitate a pearl.
+Simple, synthetic pearls are not pearls , they are objects created in a factory , which try to imitate a pearl.
 The most typical materials are glass , shells and plastic .

-How do you know if a pearl is fake?
+How to tell if a pearl is fake?

-There are several methods to know if a pearl is real or fake, but today we will focus on the two simplest.
+There are several methods to tell if a pearl is real or fake, but today we will focus on the two simplest ones.

-The first is to lightly rub two pearls together , if you notice a rough feel and even see how they generate a light dust , it is most likely that they are cultured pearls.
+The first is to lightly rub two pearls against each other .
+If you notice a rough feel and even see a slight dust build-up, they are most likely cultured pearls.
 If they slip a lot, they are fake pearls.

-Comparison image between synthetic and cultured pearls In this case you can see that the synthetic pearls have a very large size, typical of a South Sea pearl, but their shine is too "mirror-like" while South Sea pearls usually have a silkier shine.
-Which allows us to identify that they are an imitation, with a simple glance.
+Comparative image between synthetic and cultured pearls In this case, you can see that the synthetic pearls are very large, typical of a South Sea pearl, but their shine is too "mirror-like" while South Sea pearls usually have a silkier shine.
+This allows us to identify that they are an imitation, with a simple glance.

 The second method is the tooth method.
-Simply slide the pearl gently over one of your upper teeth (no need to bite it).
-If you notice a sandy feel, like sandpaper , it is most likely a cultured pearl.
-If you notice a very smooth and slippery feel, it is probably an imitation.
+Simply slide the pearl gently along one of your upper teeth (no need to bite down).
+If it feels gritty , like sandpaper , it's most likely a cultured pearl.
+If it feels very smooth and slippery, it's probably an imitation.

 You can also look at the temperature , cultured pearls tend to be cooler to the touch.

-Furthermore, cultured pearls are not perfect , even if they are of very good quality, they are never completely spherical and with a surface completely free of imperfections and in the case of designs with several pearls, they are never completely equal to each other.
-However, imitation pearl manufacturers already create pearls with imperfections, to give them a more realistic appearance, so the methods mentioned at the beginning are more accurate.
+Furthermore, cultured pearls are not perfect , even if they are of very good quality.
+They are never completely spherical and have a surface that is completely free of imperfections.
+In the case of designs with several pearls, they are never completely identical to each other.
+However, imitation pearl manufacturers already create pearls with imperfections to give them a more realistic appearance, so the methods mentioned at the beginning are more accurate.

-Now that you know the different types of pearls.
-Enter our online store, where you can find the perfect cultured pearls for you.
+Now that you know the different types of pearls, visit our online store, where you can find the perfect cultured pearls for you.
 And don't hesitate to contact us if you have any questions.

 Buy Cultured Pearl Earrings